JonnyPower/ew-blog/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 The blockchain is expensive.
 Decentralization is a tough business.
 It takes a lot of resources for each node within a trustless network to come to a complete consensus on what data exists in the blockchain.
 You must pay the network for every byte in a transaction, and that can make document storage quite expensive.

-Addtionally, putting everything in the blockchain means anyone, anywhere can read it at any time - by computing the hash and sticking that in the blockchain instead, the contents of your document remain completely private.
+Additionally, putting everything in the blockchain means anyone, anywhere can read it at any time - by computing the hash and sticking that in the blockchain instead, the contents of your document remain completely private.

 ### Why timestamping hashes?